 - This amendment results from an IFRS IC submission in September 2021 questioning the application of IFRS 9 in relation to the recognition of cash received by an entity via electronic transfer as settlement of a financial asset. - The IFRS IC concluded that an entity, in applying paragraphs 3.2.3(a) and 3.1.1 of IFRS 9, is required: - (a) to derecognise a trade receivable on the date on which its contractual rights to the cash flows from the trade receivable expire; and - (b) to recognise the cash (or other financial asset) received as settlement of that trade receivable on the same date. - Respondents to the IFRS IC tentative agenda decision did not disagree with its technical analysis and conclusions.
-However, they expressed concerns about the disruption of long-standing practices, costs of applying the agenda decision and possible adverse consequences in relation to other fact patterns, in particular the derecognition of trade payables.
-As a result of the above concerns the tentative agenda decision was not finalised and the IASB decided to address them by amending IFRS 9. - 7 The Amendments permit an entity to elect to derecognise before the settlement date, a financial liability that will be settled in cash using an electronic payment system, when certain criteria are met.
+However, they expressed concerns about the disruption of long-standing practices, costs of applying the agenda decision and possible adverse consequences in relation to other fact patterns, in particular the derecognition of trade payables. - 7 The Amendments permit an entity to elect to derecognise before the settlement date, a financial liability that will be settled in cash using an electronic payment system, when certain criteria are met.